pondersome/TryAngle/README.md

 Just open [this html file in your browser](https://raw.githack.com/pondersome/TryAngle/main/TryAngle.html).

-This was made with [heavy use of chatgpt](https://chatgpt.com/share/0b204dc2-fb23-4808-b34c-63e4fdb01c99) 4o as coding assistant
+This was made with [heavy use of chatgpt](https://chatgpt.com/share/0b204dc2-fb23-4808-b34c-63e4fdb01c99) 4o as occasionally competent and persistently frustratingly clueless coding assistant.
+At least the conversation works as deep documentation of intent.